TheWebMonks/meshmonk/meshmonk/README.md

 # Using meshmonk
 -add '-lmeshmonk' as an option to your compiler when compiling your software that uses the meshmonk library.
 -include the meshmonk.hpp header

+every time you recompile, don't forget you have to copy the latest shared library to /usr/local/lib/: `sudo cp /home/user/projects/meshmonk/meshmonk/bin/Release/libmeshmonk.so /usr/local/lib/`